open-mmlab/mmgeneration/README.md

 ## Major Features

-- **High-quality Training Performance:** We currently support training on Unconditional GANs, Internal GANs, and Image Translation Models.
-Support for conditional models will come soon.
+- **High-quality Training Performance:** MMGeneration currently support training on Unconditional GANs, Conditional GANs, Internal GANs, Image Translation Models, and Diffusion Models.
-- **Powerful Application Toolkit:** A plentiful toolkit containing multiple applications in GANs is provided to users.
-GAN interpolation, GAN projection, and GAN manipulations are integrated into our framework.
-It's time to play with your GANs! ([Tutorial for applications](docs/en/tutorials/applications.md))
+- **Powerful Application Toolkit:** A toolkit that provides plentiful applications to users.
+MMGeneration supports GAN interpolation, GAN projection, GAN manipulations and many other popular GAN's applications.
+It's time to play with your GANs! ([Tutorial for applications](docs/en/advanced_guides/applications.md))
-- **Efficient Distributed Training for Generative Models:** For the highly dynamic training in generative models, we adopt a new way to train dynamic models with `MMDDP`. ([Tutorial for DDP](docs/en/tutorials/ddp_train_gans.md))
+- **Efficient Distributed Training for Generative Models:** With support of [MMSeparateDistributedDataParallel](https://github.com/open-mmlab/mmengine/blob/main/mmengine/model/wrappers/seperate_distributed.py), distributed training for dynamic architectures can be easily implemented.
-- **New Modular Design for Flexible Combination:** A new design for complex loss modules is proposed for customizing the links between modules, which can achieve flexible combination among different modules. ([Tutorial for new modular design](docs/en/tutorials/customize_losses.md))
+- **New Modular Design for Flexible Combination:** A new design for complex loss modules is proposed for customizing the links between modules, which can achieve flexible combination among different modules.(Tutorial for [losses](docs/en/advanced_guides/losses.md))

 <table>
 <thead>